msfninja/wcs/README.md

 ## Adding new tasks

 There will be more tasks added upon each new release of WCS, but you can add your own too.
 The only way to add your own task is to simply create a batch file with your script.
-You can put the batch file in a new directory inside the `\batch` directory to make it appear as a separate category in the control panel.
+You can put the batch file in a new directory inside the `server\batch` directory to make it appear as a separate category in the control panel.
 There are a few guidelines/rules on how to name a directory:

  - Can consist of an unlimited amount of characters
  - Can start with and contain any alphanumerical character